mayura26/Delete-Reddit-Comments/README.md

 ## Delete Reddit Comments

 This project aims to provide a solution for deleting Reddit comments in bulk.
 You can use the batch_size to change the amount of comments you preview before you delete.
 If you choose to not delete a set of commments, you get the choice to go through that batch and delete comments individually.
+It has a 1 second delay per comment to handle rate limiting issues on the API.

 ### Prerequisites